grumpierodin/ASAP/README.md

 .+:.+(?<host>\w+).+
 ```

-In the output temlate you could define
+In the output template you could define

 Send entire regex match